shawnzernik/pub-tre/readme.md

 # TS React Express (TRE)

-The following is intended to be base code providing functionality for a modular system.
+The following is intended to be base code providing functionality for a modular system by which you can build a fully functional web application.
+The intent is to keep it as lean as possible.

 ## 1. License